jabirali/vim-tmux-yank/README.md

 the yanked text should be available from your `vim` clipboard, `tmux` clipboard, and operating system clipboard.
 It should automatically work over `ssh` too.

+This plugin lets you yank to your `tmux` and system clipboards, but you cannot paste via terminal escape codes.
+This is arguably a good thing: I don't mind servers I `ssh` into writing to my clipboard, but letting them read it is a privacy concern.
+Pasting content copied outside `vim` is perhaps best done using your terminal keyboard shortcut (I map it to <kbd>Alt</kbd>+<kbd>p</kbd>).

 # Acknowledgements

-Almost all of this code was copied from [this post][1] on Reddit, so all credit should go to that person.
-The only thing I did was to add `tmux` integration for discovering your `tty`, since just setting it to `/dev/tty` didn't work for me.
+Almost all of this code was copied from [Leeren's post on Reddit][1], so all credit should go to them.
+The only thing I added was the `tmux tty` check.

 I tried some existing OSC-52 plugins, and none of them seemed to work on Neovim.
 According to Google, no-one else had wrapped this code as a plugin.
 To streamline